The Chatka Ruggiero Low Cost Spay/Neuter Clinic

 What you need to know about ACL Spay/Neuter Surgery

 We believe that spay and neuter is vital to reducing the number of homeless animals on the streets and in the shelter systems.
 We offer low cost spay and neuter surgeries in the Animal Care League’s Clinic at 1011 Garfield, Oak Park, IL.
 All surgery is done by appointment and is performed by a licensed Veterinarian.
-Animal must be at least 4 months (16 weeks) of age.
+Animal must be at least 2 months (8 weeks) of age and weigh at least 2lbs.
 To schedule an appointment please call 708-848-8155.

 - Animals must be dropped off on the day of surgery between 8:00am and 8:30am.
 Dogs are required to be on leash.
 Cats are required to arrive in cat carriers.

-- Animals scheduled for Monday surgery are picked up between 2 pm and 3 pm the same day; animals scheduled for surgery on Thursday or Friday must be picked up between 3:30 pm and 4:00 pm the same day.
-A $50/day fee will be assessed for any animal not picked up by the required time.
+- Animals scheduled surgery are picked up between 3pm and 4pm the same day; A $50/day fee will be assessed for any animal not picked up by the required time.

 - Payment for all services rendered by the Animal Care League are due at the time animals are DROPPED OFF at the shelter.
 We accept cash, personal checks with photo ID, and Visa, MasterCard, or Discover.